nvms/prsm/packages/mesh/README.md

 Middleware functions receive the same `MeshContext` object as command handlers and can be asynchronous.
 If a middleware function throws an error, the execution chain stops, and the error is sent back to the client.

-## Latency Tracking and Connection Liveness
+## Latency tracking and connection liveness

 Mesh includes a built-in ping/pong system to track latency and detect dead connections.
 This is implemented at the _application level_ (not via raw WebSocket protocol `ping()` frames) to allow for: